 In a large bowl, combine the spelt flour, cinnamon, baking powder, baking soda and salt.

 Puree bananas in a high-speed blender (or mash until in a liquid state).
-Measure out 1 1/2 cups.
-In a medium bowl combine the almond milk, oil, maple syrup and vanilla extract.
+Measure out 1 1/4 cups.
+In a medium bowl combine the banana puree, yogurt, almond milk, coconut sugar and vanilla extract.

 Pour the banana mixture into the bowl of flour, a gently fold the mixture until just combined - careful not to over mix.
 Pour the batter into an oiled 8x4 loaf pan.

 Bake 40-50 minutes*, or until a toothpick inserted into the center of the bread comes out clean.
 Let cool for about 15 minutes, then run a knife around the edges of the pan.
 Turn the pan over and gently tap for the bread to come out of the pan.
 Slice and enjoy.